 An extension of this problem setting is transfer learning under covariate shift.
-Here we know the least-squares estimator $\wh f_n$ and the sample size $n$ based on the sample $(X_1,Y_1),\ldots,(X_n,Y_n)$ with design density $p.$ On top of that we have a second, smaller dataset with $m \ll n$ new i.i.d.\ datapoints $(X_1',Y_1'),\dots,(X_m',Y_m')$ with $Y_i'=f_0(X_i')+\eps_i',$ $i=1,\dots,m$ and design density $X_1'\sim q.$ In the framework of the hospital data above, this means that we also have data from a small study with $m$ patients from the second hospital.
+Here we know the least-squares estimator $\wh f_n$ and the sample size $n$ based on the sample $(X_1,Y_1),\ldots,(X_n,Y_n)$ with design density $p.$ On top of that, we have a second, smaller dataset with $m \ll n$ new i.i.d.\ data points $(X_1',Y_1'),\dots,(X_m',Y_m')$ where $Y_i'=f_0(X_i')+\eps_i',$ $i=1,\dots,m$ and $X_1'\sim \Q_\sX.$ In the framework of the hospital data above, this means that we also have data from a small study with $m$ patients from the second hospital.
 In other words, the regression function $f_0$ remains unchanged, but the design distribution changes.
 Since the number of extra training data points $m$ is small compared to the original sample size $n,$ we want to quantify how well an estimator combining $\wh f_n$ and the new sample can predict under the new design distribution with associated prediction error \eqref{eq.prediction_risk_under_q}.

-Establishing convergence rates for the loss in \eqref{eq.prediction_risk_under_q}, given a sample with design density $p$, is a hard problem and to the best of our knowledge no simple modification of the standard least squares analysis allows to obtain optimal rates for this loss.
+Establishing convergence rates for the loss in \eqref{eq.prediction_risk_under_q}, given a sample with design density $p$, is, however, a hard problem.
+To our knowledge, no simple modification of the standard least squares analysis allows to obtain optimal rates for this loss.

 To address this problem, we study the case where the LSE is selected within the function class $\mF$ consisting of all $1$-Lipschitz functions.
-For this setting, we prove under weak assumptions that for a sufficiently large constant $K$ and all $x,$
+For this setting, we prove under weak assumptions that for a sufficiently large constant $K$ and any $0\leq x\leq 1,$